tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

  Installation:

 Users will need to have a working version of Python 2 or 3 installed.
-If this requirement is met, tvguide can be installed using pip:
+If this requirement is met, ticgen can be installed using pip:

     pip install ticgen